 - Third offense: up to five years in prison; fines up to $5,000

-While first and second offenses are generally considered misdemeanors, a third or subsequent prostitution charge is considered a felony and should immediatly be dealt with through a Florida prostitution attorney.
+While first and second offenses are generally considered misdemeanors, a third or subsequent prostitution charge is considered a felony and should immediately be dealt with through a Florida escorts attorney.

 Florida Statutes Section 796.07 also prohibits indirect involvement in prostitution.
 Some related acts that could lead to prostitution charges include:

 - Owning or operating any place or building for the purpose of prostitution.

 - Offering, or agreeing to offer, someone else to engage in prostitution (commonly known as pimping).